Tag Archives: 2019 Films

 Grade: A

-Creating a film about an iconic figure such as Judy Garland is assuredly a difficult task.
-Casting the role is an even tougher one.
+Creating a film about an iconic figure like Judy Garland is undoubtedly a challenging task.
+Casting the role is even tougher.

 Both points come together with perfect symmetry as director Rupert Goold provides Judy (2019) with heart, hope, and a sense of sadness.
 Rene Zellweger is astounding in the title role as she embodies the character.

-The film is great and an accurate telling of the real-life person.
+The film is excellent and an accurate telling of the real-life person.

 The period is 1967, and we meet the adult Judy Garland (Zellwegger) well after midnight, having performed with her two young children in tow.
-Haggard, they are told by the Los Angeles hotel staff that their room has been given up due to lack of payment.
+Haggard, they are informed by the Los Angeles hotel staff that their room has been given up due to non-payment.

-The American singer and actress are broke due to bad marriages, drugs, and alcohol.
-The star is forced to return to her ex-husband for shelter.
-The two quibble about the children.
+The American singer and actress is broke due to bad marriages, drugs, and alcohol.
+The star is forced to return to her ex-husband for shelter—the two quarrel about the children.

 Much of the film takes place in London as Garland is forced, for financial reasons, to agree to a series of concerts to bring in cash.
 This necessitates leaving her children behind.

-A wonderful scene takes place in a phone booth as Judy comes to the heartbreaking conclusion that her children would prefer the stability of living with their father.
+A poignant scene unfolds in a phone booth as Judy reaches the heartbreaking conclusion that her children would prefer the stability of living with their father.
 Though she understands, the star crumbles in sadness and loneliness.

-Things go awry but it hardly matters in a heartfelt scene that exposes the prejudices same-sex couples faced as recent as the 1960s and the champion Garland was to the LGBTQ community.
+Things go awry, but it hardly matters in a heartfelt scene that exposes the prejudices same-sex couples faced as recently as the 1960s and the champion Garland was to the LGBTQ community.

 Judy (2019) is a wonderful tribute to the life and times of a Hollywood legend.
-The film is not a complete downer nor is it cheerful.
+The film is neither a complete downer nor cheerful.

-What the filmmakers do is make clear that Garland always had hope and hope for a better life and for the happiness that alluded her.
+What the filmmakers do is make it clear that Garland always had hope for a better life and for the happiness that eluded her.
 She was kind to most and loved her children beyond measure.

 Zellweger will likely eat up a plethora of awards throughout the season, as she should.

-Oscar Nominations: Best Actress-Renee Zellweger (won), Best Makeup and Hairstyling
+Oscar Nominations: 1 win-Best Actress-Renee Zellweger (won), Best Makeup and Hairstyling

-Independent Spirit Award Nominations: Best Female Lead-Renee Zellweger (won)
+Independent Spirit Award Nominations: 1 win-Best Female Lead-Renee Zellweger (won)

 Hustlers-2019